Skip to main content

 The matchmaking backfill process is designed to maintain balanced and fair player matchups in online multiplayer games, particularly when players leave or disconnect mid-game and when the game session is created without full capacity.
 By default, matchmaking will prioritize backfilling the session that still has an open slot before creating a new match (game session).

-in the match ruleset, all the matches (game session) created from the matchmaking process will be marked as backfillable.
+When you specify auto_backfill: true in the match ruleset, all the matches (game session) created from the matchmaking process will be marked as backfillable.
 After the game session is full, the backfill proposal for that particular session will be stopped even though there may be players left after the session is full.
 The Dedicated Game Server (DS) can also manually control the backfill status by creating or removing the backfill ticket on the game session.
 The game admin can utilize the manual backfill in some cases.
-For example, if you want all the new matches to be formed with full players in the session and only enable the backfill to the game session when there is a player who leaves the session before a minute.
+For example, if you want all the new matches to be formed with full players in the session, you can only enable the backfill to the game session when a player leaves the session before a minute.
 More details on managing the backfill ticket can be read in this section.

 By default, the matchmaking will use the attributes and region inside the game session when the backfill ticket is created to look for matching players to be backfilled.
 However, there can be a case when the game session attributes are being changed/updated by the DS during the gameplay.
 It will impact the backfill flow when the DS recreates the backfill ticket after the session attributes update because the latest attributes will be used to look for matching players.
 For example case, consider the matchmaking ticket will contain attributes "start_map" as follows: